FOREX-Euro flat but shaky after ECB ambush

 The Swedish crown also saw relatively little benefit against the euro, reflecting an inflation and policy picture in Sweden which has broadly tracked that in the euro zone.

-The Australian and New Zealand dollar were both sharply higher against the euro and dollar, reflecting their correlation with stock markets, which were in generally more bullish form on the prospect of more economic stimulus from the ECB, and potentially others.
-The Aussie rose almost 1 percent to $0.7268.
+The Australian and New Zealand dollar were both sharply higher against the euro and dollar, reflecting a bullish atmosphere on stock markets globally.
+The Aussie rose almost 1 percent to $0.7278.
+(Editing by Andrew Heavens)

-“If central banks are effectively telling us they have our backs if markets stumble then the logical thing is to seek yield elsewhere,” Simon Derrick, head of market strategy at Bank of New York Mellon told a discussion on Reuters Global Markets Forum.

-“(That means) commodity currencies and higher yielding emerging markets.”
-(Editing by Alison Williams)